Tallround3r/PerfectTime/documentation/useCases/editLocation/EditLocation_UseCase.md

 # 1. Edit Location
 ### 1.1 Brief Description

 In this use-case the user edits one of his trips locations.
-One trip has several locations and one location consists of an picture, some metadata, notes and links to useful webistes and also contains a map where the locations adress or place is shown.
+One trip has several locations and one location consists of a picture, some metadata, notes and links to useful websites and also contains a map where the locations' address or place is shown.

 ### 1.2 Mockup of Location View
 ![location view file missing][lv]